Training to be a Rottnest Voluntary Guide

 The minimum guiding commitment is ten days of guiding on Rottnest per year.
 However, most guides commit to one or two rostered guiding days on Rottnest per month.
 The roster is set a month in advance so there is ample time to prepare for a rostered tour.

-In addition to rostered tours, guides may choose to undertake holiday guiding activities and special request guiding activities which usually involve taking tours for school aged children.
+In addition to rostered tours, guides may choose to undertake holiday guiding activities and education tours guiding activities which usually involve taking tours for school aged children.

 Working with Children Card